Second-Order Asymptotics of Conversions of Distributions and Entangled States Based on Rayleigh-Normal Probability Distributions: Application to Quantum Information Theory

-\begin{rem} Bennett {\it et.al} \cite{BBPS96} gave the first-order rate of $L_n(\psi, \phi|\nu)$.
-Moreover, when $\psi$ or $\phi$ is the EPR state (i.e. the cases of entanglement dilution or entanglement concentration), Hayden and Winter \cite{HW03} and Harrow and Lo \cite{HL04} pointed out that the second-order of $L_n(\psi, \phi|\nu)$ is $\sqrt{n}$ and its second-order rate depends on the permissible accuracy for those operations.
-However, the explicit form of the second-order rate has not been obtained even for entanglement dilution and concentration.
-On the other hand, when $\psi$ or $\phi$ is the EPR state, Theorem \ref{thm.gen.LOCC} gives the explicit second-order rate of $L_n(\psi, \phi|\nu)$ in (\ref{exp.gen}), which coincides with the result in \cite{KH13}, and hence, our results provide a refinement of the existing studies.
-Moreover, we also derived the second-order rates of $L_n(\psi, \phi|\nu)$ when both $\psi$ and $\phi$ are non-EPR pure states.
-Therefore, we obtain the second-order expansion of $L_n(\psi, \phi|\nu)$ in all cases as long as both $\psi$ and $\phi$ are entangled pure state. \end{rem}
+\begin{rem} Bennett et al. \cite{BBPS96} gave the first-order conversion rate of $L_n(\psi, \omega|\tau)$.
+Moreover, when $\psi$ or $\omega$ is the EPR state (i.e. the cases of entanglement dilution or entanglement concentration), Hayden and Winter \cite{HW03} and Harrow and Lo \cite{HL04} pointed out that the second-order of $L_n(\psi, \omega|\tau)$ is $\sqrt{n}$ and its second-order rate depends on the permissible accuracy for those operations.
+However, the explicit form of the second-order rate for entanglement dilution and concentration was not obtained in their work.
+On the other hand, when $\psi$ or $\omega$ is the EPR state, Theorem \ref{thm.gen.LOCC} gives the explicit second-order rate of $L_n(\psi, \omega|\tau)$ in (\ref{exp.gen}), which coincides with the result in \cite{KH13}, and hence, our results provide a refinement of the existing studies.
+Moreover, we also derived the second-order rates of $L_n(\psi, \omega|\tau)$ when both $\psi$ and $\omega$ are non-EPR pure states.
+Therefore, we obtain the second-order expansion of $L_n(\psi, \omega|\tau)$ in all cases as long as both $\psi$ and $\omega$ are entangled pure state. \end{rem}

-\begin{rem} We mention the relation between conversion problems in classical and quantum information theory.
+\begin{rem} We mention the relation between conversion problems in conventional and quantum information theory.
 Due to the results of Nielsen \cite{Nie99}, the approximate conversion problem between pure states on bipartite systems is induced into that of probability distribution under the majorization condition by considering the squared Schmidt coefficients of the pure states.
-Since the squared Schmidt coefficients of a maximally entangled state form a uniform distribution, in particular, those of the EPR state form the uniform distribution over $\{0,1\}$, it is thought that entanglement dilution and concentration in quantum information theory correspond to the resolvability and the intrinsic randomness in classical information theory. \end{rem}
+Since the squared Schmidt coefficients of a maximally entangled state form a uniform distribution, in particular, those of the EPR state form the uniform distribution over $\{0,1\}$, it is thought that entanglement dilution and concentration in quantum information theory correspond to the resolvability and the intrinsic randomness in conventional information theory. \end{rem}